New Zealand's Next Top Model season 1: Episode 8: The Girls Get Dirty

-The girls took part in a music video for the New Zealand band Autozamm.
+The contestants took part in a music video for the New Zealand band Autozamm.
 Dancing and acting was required of them.
 They first wore 1960's style dresses, then circus costumes.
 Rebecca-Rose was told to wear a leopard costume and Teryl-Leigh, a gorilla costume.
 Victoria was the leading lady who got to kiss one of the musicians at the end of the video.

 The girls also practiced their VJ skills on the set of C4 with Jermaine Leef of the show Select.
 Ruby won the competition and her prize was to be a VJ on Monday with Jermaine.

 The photoshoot was with boys from the Cleo Bachelor of the Year competition.

 At panel, Christobelle, Ruby, and Laura are praised for their photos while Laura and Hosanna's clips get praised.
 However, the rest of the girls (Rebecca-Rose, Lucy, Teryl-Leigh, and Victoria) get highly criticised for their photos and clips in the music video.
 Rebecca-Rose and Lucy end up in the bottom two, Rebecca-Rose for not living up to her high fashion potential and Lucy for her almost too commercial appeal, and Lucy is ultimately saved and Rebecca-Rose, one of the former front runners, is sent home.